marvinkreis/rofi-file-browser-extended/README.md

 # rofi-prompt

-Read entries from a json file and execute the entries with or without arguments.
+Read prompt entries from a json file and execute them with or without arguments.
 The json file can specify a name, desription, command and icon for each entry.

 ### Purpose

-This plugin can be used to quickly open entries from a, list of frequently used programs or scripts with abbreviated names, and open them with arguments.
+This plugin can be used to quickly open prompt entries from a list of frequently used programs or scripts with abbreviated names.

 The plugin uses custom matching, which should make this easier:
 * e.g. with default matching: